 There are many reasons why you may want a medical marijuana card in Oregon.
 Heavy users or those who require high purchasing and possession limits can benefit from a medical card.
 Users that live in apartments and can’t grow their own weed can also benefit from a medical cannabis card.

 You can also purchase considerably more cannabis at a medical dispensary than a recreational user can at an adult-use pot shop.
-In addition, you can grow more weed plants than recreational users with a medical card.
+In addition, you can cultivate a greater amount of cannabis plants than those people with a medical card that are recreational users.

 Qualifying Conditions in Oregon for Marijuana